Bea Malecki

-Bea Malecki (born August 23, 1991) is a Swedish mixed martial artist.
-A professional since 2017, she currently competes in the Bantamweight division in the Ultimate Fighting Championship (UFC).
+Bea Malecki (born August 23, 1991) is a Swedish mixed martial artist who competes in the Bantamweight division.
+A professional since 2017, she is most notable for her time in the Ultimate Fighting Championship (UFC).

 Background

 Malecki's parents came to Sweden when they were about 30 years old, with Malecki speaking Polish at home.
 Bea Malecki was 19 years old when she tested martial arts for the first time.
 As a Thai boxer, she won the Swedish Championships, the European Championships and the World Cup.

 Outside of MMA, Malecki is a Mechanical Engineer, getting her degree from the Royal Institute of Technology in Stockholm, Sweden.

 Mixed martial arts career

 Early career

 Malecki made her amateur debut against Helin Paara at International Ring Fight Arena 12.
 She won the fight by a second-round technical knockout.

 Malecki made her professional debut against Faith Davis, for the inaugural for the ExciteFight MMA Featherweight title, at ExciteFight Conquest of the Cage on November 4, 2017.
 Malecki won the fight by a first-round submission.

 Malecki was scheduled to fight the debuting Tracy Smith at Conquest of the Cage on February 2, 2018.
 Malecki won the fight by a technical knockout, stopping her opponent after just 22 seconds.

 On July 11, 2018, it was revealed that Malecki would be one of the fighters featured on The Ultimate Fighter: Heavy Hitters.
 She was the sixth pick for Team Gastelum.
 Malecki lost the quarterfinal bout against Leah Letson by unanimous decision.